-Sales of Stock
+Sale of Common Stock

-In April 2020, the Company sold 3,200,000 shares of the Company's common stock under its purchase agreement with Lincoln Park, resulting in aggregate proceeds of approximately \$3.2 million to the Company.
-In connection with this sale, the Company issued an additional 149,454 shares of its common stock to Lincoln Park as a commitment fee under the purchase agreement.
+In July 2020, the Company sold 5,659,676 shares of the Company's common stock under its purchase agreement with Lincoln Park, resulting in aggregate proceeds of approximately \$10.3 million to the Company.
+In connection with this sale, and pursuant to the provisions of the LPC Purchase Agreement, the Company issued 49,565 shares of its common stock to Lincoln Park relating to the final balance of the commitment fee under the agreement.